|HIT THE RIGHT SWITCH(ES)||Super Smash Bros. Ultimate||Check Price||

 |Fun characters with big personalities to interact with||Not as much fun if you don’t have friends and family playing with you|

 A series that has gone from cult favorite to big blockbuster, the beauty of Animal Crossing: New Horizons is that it’s entirely inoffensive and impossible to lose.
 You play simply to live in the space of the game, adding to your virtual home and interacting with your neighbors.
 The writing and animation make these interactions really fun, with great humor and wordplay sprinkled throughout.
 There’s nothing here that wouldn’t be appropriate for kids and nothing that wouldn’t appeal to adults.
 It’s a kid-friendly game that isn’t childish, and it encourages kindness, consideration, and community.
 Those are lessons kids of any age can afford to learn.
-Animal Crossing: New Horizons is a warm hug and a great, cute way to spend 20-30 minutes a day—a great choice when it comes to Switch games for kids.
+Animal Crossing: New Horizons is a warm hug and a great, cute way to spend 20-30 minutes a day—definitely one of the best Switch games for kids.

 Best multiplayer Switch game: Super Smash Bros.
 Ultimate